Gregor Foitek: 1990: Brabham and Onyx

 Foitek started the 1990 season with Brabham, filling in for the first two races whilst David Brabham prepared himself to move up to F1.
 He qualified for both races, making his first F1 start in Phoenix, but didn't finish either race.

-Once David Brabham moved up to take his F1 seat, Foitek moved across to Onyx (now part-run by his father Karl) to replace Stefan Johansson, who had left the team having been unhappy at the way the team was run.
-Foitek qualified for his first four races with Onyx and was classified 7th at Monaco (although he was running 6th late on but retired after a collision with Eric Bernard when being overtaken).
+Once Brabham moved up to take his F1 seat, Foitek moved across to Onyx (now part-run by his father Karl) to replace Stefan Johansson, who had left the team having been unhappy at the way the team was run.
+Foitek qualified for his first four races with Onyx and was classified seventh at Monaco (although he was running sixth late on but retired after a collision with Eric Bernard when being overtaken).
 The lack of resources began to tell for Onyx as the season wore on, with Foitek only qualifying once in the following four races - as did his teammate, JJ Lehto, at Hockenheim where they shared the back row of the grid - before Onyx folded after the Hungarian Grand Prix.